IamSinha27/IamSinha27/README.md

 ### Hi there 👋, My name is Shubham Sinha
 #### Frontend Web Developer | Aspiring Entrepreneur
-I am a Second year Electronics and Computer engineering student who is enthusiastic about creating cool projects .
+I am a Fourth year Electronics and Computer engineering student who is enthusiastic about creating cool projects .
 Currently doing React JS , I always look forward to expand my tech stack in order to make better projects.

 ## More About Me
 - 🔭 I’m currently working on Web App Projects